 Approach to stakeholder engagement

-Our customers stand at the center of our business.
-Our business model is built on business-to-business (hearing care professionals, clinics, retailers) and business-to-consumer (end users, patients) customer relationships.
+Our business model is built on business-to-business (hearing care professionals, clinics, retailers) and business-to-consumer (end users, patients) relationships.
 Sonova establishes specific channels of engagement appropriate to the differing needs of each of these groups.

-Sonova actively engages with its employees through regular employee satisfaction surveys and through its annual appraisal process.
-The employee appraisal meeting is an essential process to assess satisfaction, provide feedback, and define expectations for behavior and performance.
+Regular interactions with our employees include “HearMe”, the annual employee engagement survey, and the annual appraisal and development process.
+The employee appraisal and development meeting is essential for assessing satisfaction, providing feedback, and defining expectations for behavior and performance.
 It supports each employee’s personal and professional development and helps to build trusting relationships by providing a format for open dialog.

-Suppliers are an integral part of Sonova’s value chain.
-Our relationship with our suppliers is governed by Sonova’s Group Supplier Principles (SGSP), which are based on a range of international standards, customer requirements, and industry characteristics.
+Our relationship with our suppliers is governed by Sonovaʼs Group Supplier Principles (SGSP), which are based on a range of international standards, customer requirements, and industry characteristics.
 We assess new suppliers on their management systems and are in regular contact with key suppliers.

 Academia and opinion leaders

-Sonova drives and maintains a strong in-depth relationship with a variety of media representatives as part of its commitment to ensure transparency, dialog, and accountability for all of its activities.
-The media relations team works globally with top-tier media, public interest media, trade and special interest media, financial and economic media, and the major wire services to ensure a fair disclosure of information to all stakeholders, creating – amongst other topics – awareness for hearing loss and its implications and of informing on key aspects of Sonovaʼs business and sustainability performance.
+Sonova initiates and maintains strong relationships with a broad range of media representatives to ensure transparency, dialog, and accountability for its activities.
+The media relations team works globally with top-tier public interest media, trade and special interest media, financial and economic media, and the major wire services to ensure fair disclosure of information to all stakeholders, creating – among other topics – awareness of hearing loss and its implications, as well as informing on key aspects of Sonovaʼs business and sustainability performance.
 We proactively publish and distribute press releases (including on our corporate website), organize press conferences, media trips, and events, and respond extensively to requests from journalists on developing stories.